-The New York Fed may reject a CMBS pool, or a specific loan in a CMBS pool based on factors including, but not limited to, the following:
+The New York Fed may reject a newly issued CMBS pool, or a specific loan in a newly issued CMBS pool based on factors including, but not limited to, the following:

-- The CMBS or the individual loans do not meet the explicit requirements stated in the Terms and Conditions.
+- The newly issued CMBS or the individual loans do not meet the explicit requirements stated in the Terms and Conditions.
 While pools containing loans from a single borrower or limited to a single asset class are not ineligible per se, they will be subject to a higher level of scrutiny and to the expectation that the increased concentration of the pool will be reflected in the higher creditworthiness of the pool collateral and/or in the level of credit support.
 If the collateral composition or the level of credit support does not satisfy the New York Fed, the pool will be rejected. - Unacceptable concentrations.
-CMBS that represent interests in pools that, alone or considered together with loan pools backing other TALF-financed CMBS, possess one or more concentrations (such as borrower sponsorship, property type and geographic region) considered unacceptable to the New York Fed may be rejected. - One or more of the loans in the pool is defaulted, delinquent in payment, or in special servicing.
+Newly issued CMBS that represent interests in pools that, alone or considered together with loan pools backing other TALF-financed CMBS, possess one or more concentrations (such as borrower sponsorship, property type and geographic region) considered unacceptable to the New York Fed may be rejected. - One or more of the loans in the pool is defaulted, delinquent in payment, or in special servicing.

 The New York Fed may accept the pool upon changes in the collateral composition or level of credit support.
 The New York Fed will utilize the services of one or more agents in connection with the review of newly issued CMBS and the loan pools that back them.
+For further information, see the FAQs under "Collateral Monitor" below.